meshellg/shiny-bassoon/content/posts/2020-01-12-book-riots-2020-read-harder-challenge.markdown

 19. **Read a book by or about a refugee**
  * No Friend but the Mountains - Behrouz Boochani
 20. **Read a middle grade book that doesn’t take place in the U.S. or the UK**
   * Akata Witch by Nnedi Okorafor
 21. **Read a book with a main character or protagonist with a disability (fiction or non)**
+  * Beast of Burden: Animal and Disability
 22. **Read a horror book published by an indie press**
+  * Taaqtumi: An Anthology of Arctic Horror Stories
 23. **Read an edition of a literary magazine (digital or physical)**
 24. **Read a book in any genre by a Native, First Nations, or Indigenous author**
-  * ✔ Empire of Wild by Cherie D
+  * ✔ Empire of Wild by Cherie Dimaline
   * #NotYourPrinces by Lisa Charleyboy
+  * Sanaaq - Mitiarjuk Nappaaluk